Charasin/Flappy_Bird_NBU/README.md

 * Press `P` or use the on-screen button to pause and resume the game.
 * The game restarts automatically when the bird collides with a pipe or the ground.
+* When paused a short tune plays until the game is resumed.
 * Background clouds move across the sky and are rendered with round overlapping circles for a more natural look.
 Pipe speed has been increased for a faster game pace and colors of the pipes change as your score grows.